cgalpin92/pp4_django_project_baking_bliss/README.md

       - When following the steps to edit and delete the comments on a recipe page the buttons were not responding to the mouse click.
       - The delete function was due to a typo within comment.js, once this was resolved the comment would delete when requested.
       - The comment issue was due to a missing id from the comment_body element.
 Once this was added the edit button would allow the user to update the comment.

+    - When passing the code through the official W3C validator the following errors occurred due to either Bootstrap or Summernote styling:
+      - Error - The aria-controls attribute must point to an element in the same document - fixed this issue by adding an id to the Nav item and assigning it the same value as the aria-controlls attribute - https://webmasters.stackexchange.com/questions/60241/w3c-validation-error-aria-controls-attribute-must-point-to-an-element-in-the-sa

+    - Error - No p element in scope but a p end tag seen - due to the p element filtering through from Summernote editor on the admin site - fixed through changing the p element to a article element.

+    - Error - Attribute recipe_id not allowed on element button at this point - resolved this by adding data tags infront of recipe_id in both the HTML and the JS code.

   - __Unfixed Bugs__